 Senior professionals are more open to change than before, particularly when the role offers clear strategic impact or international exposure.
 At the same time, they are also more selective.

 Compensation is important, but it is rarely the only factor.
-Scope of the role, visibility within the organization, and long-term positioning play an equally significant role in decision-making.
+Scope of the role, visibility within the organisation, and long-term positioning play an equally significant role in decision-making.

 What This Means for Executive Search in Spain